wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 Perform the following tasks to create a new Git repository.

-1. Create a directory named MyGitRepository to contain your Git repository and web site files.
+1. Create a directory named MyGitRepository to contain your Git repository and web app files.

 2. Open a command-line tool, such as **GitBash** (Windows) or **Bash** (Unix Shell).
 On OS X systems you can access the command-line through the **Terminal** application.